kaizhu256/node-jslint-lite/README.md

     2. run the shell command:
         $ npm install jslint-lite && export PORT=8081 && node example.js
     3. open a browser to http://localhost:8081
-    4. edit or paste script in the browser to jslint */
+    4. edit or paste script in browser to jslint and csslint */

 /* istanbul instrument in package jslint-lite */